ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 * The derivative $$n x^{n-1}$$ as the best *linear* approximation of $$x^n$$.
 * That since $$x^n$$ is differentiable at some point $$\alpha$$, then $$x^n$$ is also continuous at $$x = \alpha$$.

-What I'm trying to say is that we (the humans) don't learn how to differentiate by looking at thousand of derivative - antiderivative pairs.
-Instead, we learn from a bottop-up approach, by studying the underlying theory.
-Therefore, is it fair to expect from an AI model to pick up the intuition behind differentiation, given that a human couldn't either pick it up solely by being presented with tons of matching rules?
+We (the humans) don't learn how to differentiate by looking at thousand of derivative - antiderivative pairs.
+Instead, we learn from a bottop-up approach by studying the underlying theory.
+Therefore, is it fair to expect from an AI model to pick up the intuition behind differentiation solely by being presented with tons of matching rules?
+When a human couldn't possibly pick it up either?

 #### The utilitarian point of view